jpmorganchase/modular/docs/configuration.md

 ## Configuration File

-We allow a number of Modular behaviours to be configured via a dedicated Modular config file, `.modular.js`, located at the root of the repository.
+We allow a number of Modular behaviours to be configured via a dedicated Modular config file, `.modular.js`, located at the root of the individual package workspace you wish to configure, each package/workspace needing it's own configuration.

 We support the following file names/formats:

-- `modular` property within your `package.json`
+- `modular` property within the package's `package.json`
 - `.modular.js`
 - `.modularrc`
 - `.modularrc.json`